Business license: Example: Pennsylvania

 Certain actions are required by all businesses in Pennsylvania in order for them to continue in business in Pennsylvania.
 This includes New Hire Reporting (including reporting oneself as a new hire when starting a business).

 United Kingdom

-In the UK there is no requirement to obtain a licence to run a business.
+In the UK, a license is required for "some business activities".

+Bangladesh

+In Bangladesh, obtaining a trade license (Business license) is mandatory for both online and offline businesses to legally operate.
+The issuance of the trade license is overseen by the City Corporation or Union councils of Bangladesh, depending on the business's location.
+Businesses operating within major metropolitan areas fall under the jurisdiction of the North or South City Corporations.
+In rural areas, Union Councils are responsible for issuing trade licenses.
+The online business licenses are handled by National Board of Revenue.
+The cost of a trade license varies depending on factors such as the business type, size, and location.
+Generally, small businesses can expect to pay between BDT 500 to 1,000, while medium and large businesses may incur costs ranging from BDT 3,000 to 60,000.

 Pakistan

 In Pakistan, a business license is needed when you want to start a private limited company or a limited liability partnership (LLP) firm.
 There are actually various forms of business licenses needed for various activities carried out by a business. e.g. to be able to Import or export goods and services, you need to take IEC Registration.
 Major authority governing licensing is Ministry of Corporate Affairs, which regulates which name you will be allowed to keep for your business and also the activities you are allowed to do in your company.
 It is very easy to register a Pvt Ltd Company or LLP in Pakistan, which takes not more than 10 days.
 Costs would depend on the state of Pakistan in which company or LLP is proposed to be registered.
 It would cost you around PKR 2000 to PKR 10000 depending on what is your authorised captal in business.